 –At the point when Lewis came ready, the name was then changed to Then Came You

 –Emmanuel Lewis was 17 before the finish of the series playing somebody a large portion of his age which they hid by dressing him in a kaftan or things “grownups” at the time wore

 It’s difficult to think back on the Cosby Show now without it being spoiled.
 This likewise makes it difficult to rank on a rundown like this, yet it must be incorporated.
 The Cosby Show was a flat-out force to be reckoned with and ought to be considered the most noticeable, and effective demonstration of the 80s.
 You had “America’s Dad” in Bill Cosby and was a show that nobody could contact evaluations savvy, or in viewership.

-The Cosby show, obviously, was the tale of Dr. Bluff Huxtable and his family which were privileged families that lived in Brooklyn.
+The Cosby show, obviously, was the tale of Dr. Bluff Huxtable originally named dr Daniel Peterson, and his family which was a privileged family that lived in Brooklyn.
 His significant other was Clair, and they had five children; Theo, Sondra, Denise, Vanessa, and Rudy.

 The Cosby Show was “must-see TV” before that was even a thing, and this was one of a handful of the shows I watched with my entire family.
 It can’t be put into words how large this show was.
 From 1986 to 1990 it was the main show in America.
 Consistently.
 The Cosby Show would regularly move past 30 million watchers a scene which is 10 million a larger number than Monday Night Football gets today.